 - People not fully vaccinated with COVID-19 vaccine who have been asked or referred to get testing by their school, workplace, healthcare provider, state, tribal, local or territorial health department.

 Any individual who has possibly been exposed will receive a call from a contact tracer with the date of possible exposure.
 If you are contacted by a contact tracer follow their instructions, even if you aren’t currently experiencing symptoms.
 Individuals who may have been exposed should expect to quarantine for up to 14 days.

 For more information regarding possible exposure to COVID-19 or contact tracing, visit the Show Me Renewal Contact Tracing Page.

 If you are fully vaccinated

-Those who have been in close contact with someone infected with COVID-19 are not required to quarantine or get tested if they are fully vaccinated against or have tested positive for COVID-19 and have recovered within the past three months, as long as they show no new symptoms.
+Those who have been in close contact with someone infected with COVID-19 are not required to quarantine if they are fully vaccinated against or have tested positive for COVID-19 and have recovered within the past three months, as long as they show no new symptoms.

 If new symptoms develop, testing and quarantine may be necessary.
 Contact the MU Student Health Center or your health care provider for guidance.

 Based on current CDC and public health guidance, if you become symptomatic for COVID-19 and/or test positive for COVID-19 you will still be required to follow isolation guidelines.
 Further, you will be required to identify your close contacts, and they may be required to quarantine.
 While restrictions may continue to loosen, certain behaviors increase your risk of exposure and should you become infected or exposed, isolation and quarantine may be required, but will depend on your COVID infection history and/or vaccination status.